zemingyu/meetup-queue/README.md

 Penalise people for late cancellation and no show's

+Most importantly, use this project as an opportunity to learn to write a diverse range of smart contracts

 ## Background

 [BokkyPooBahs-Ethereum-Workshop](https://www.meetup.com/BokkyPooBahs-Ethereum-Workshop/) has become so popular that the available spots often get fully booked out within a few minutes.
 Since the meetup is about blockchain, why not solving this problem using blockchain?